Book reviews » Academic » The Lives of Sri Aurobindo, Peter Heehs

 The man who was known as Sri Aurobindo at the end of his life, was named Aurobindo Acroyd Ghose at his birth.
 Aurobindo meaning ‘lotus’ and Acroyd for an English friend of his father’s: Annette Akroyd.
 When Aurobindo became active in the Indian Independence movement, he dropped the middle name and usually called himself Aurobindo A. Ghose.
 When an ashram developed around him, he was increasingly called ‘Sri Aurobindo’.

-Buy now: The Lives of Sri Aurobindo, Peter Heehs
+• The Lives of Sri Aurobindo, Peter Heehs

 • Hardcover: 528 pages